Nightmare Recharged by Jay Ferron

 Pros

-• Highly relatable to modern audiences
+• Highly relatable for modern audiences using everyday tech objects

 Cons